jiwoncellmechanics/jiwoncellmechanics.github.io/_publications/2022-09-06-adipocyte-dedifferentiation.md

 teaser: /assets/image147.gif
 ---

-It was once believed that fat cells (adipocytes) are *terminally* differentiated.
+It was once believed that fat cells (adipocytes) were *terminally* differentiated.
-The term *terminal* implies that the form and function of the cells are fixed forever and they cannot be reversed into status with greater potentials (stemness).
+The term *terminal* implies that the form and function of the cells are fixed forever and cannot be reversed into a state with greater potentials (stemness).

 <div style="text-align:center;">
   <img src="/assets/adipocyte_wiki.jpg" width="600">